domRiddle/ASF/Compilation.md

 npm run-script deploy --prefix ASF-ui

-rm -rf "out/generic/www" # Ensure that our build output is clean of the old files dotnet publish ArchiSteamFarm -c "Release" -f "net6.0" -o "out/generic" # Or accordingly to what you need as per above
+rm -rf "out/generic/www" # Ensure that our build output is clean of the old files dotnet publish ArchiSteamFarm -c "Release" -f "net6.0" -o "out/generic" # Or accordingly to what you need as per the above
 ```

 You should now be able to find the ASF-ui files in your `out/generic/www` folder.
 ASF will be able to serve those files to your browser.